 First off, I want to say that, while I was initially miffed with this year's lineup (especially the headliners...), a few weeks of listening through the under card has helped me find some serious gems.
 So, I'll be listening and listing some of my favorite artists headed to Firefly this summer, from the bottom on up.

 Ill Fated Natives: The first group I heard and was instantly intrigued by.
-These guys have an interesting sound -- think The Black Keys meets Jimi Hendrix.
-That's about the best way I can put it.
-Many of their tunes have a great jammy vibe with some nice licks thrown in.
+These guys have an interesting sound -- think The Black Keys meets Jimi Hendrix?
+RIP the already zero credibility I had, I know, but that's about the best way I can put it.
+Many of their tunes have a great jammy vibe with some nice lickity licks thrown in.
 Definitely a group to be on the lookout for at Firefly and in the future.
-I'll most definitely be at their (likely) afternoon set.
+I'll most definitely be at their Sunday afternoon set at North Hub.

 Bencoolen: I don't know what to describe Bencoolen's sound as.
 I'm sure this comes off as lazy of a description as it does pathetic.
 Just listen to them.